justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 &emsp; Each turn, the game generates an input tensor for the network.
 This consists the known board information for the current player along with their possible moves.
 For each move, I then created a temporary tensor containing the board information and only a single valid move.
 Imputting this tensor to the network is philosophically equivalent to asking it "What is likely finishing position given this board and this move?".
 If a MCTS move was not chosen that turn, cf. (**INSERT SECTION**), the program then chose the move with the best given move position.

-&emsp; One thing that helped with training was rotating the input tensor with respect to each player's statistics, e.g., each player would see their statistics listed first, then the player taking the following turn, and so on.
-I did not rotate board positions, meaning the board would list the actual player numbers.
+&emsp; One thing that helped with training was rotating the input tensor with respect to each player's statistics; e.g., each player would see their statistics listed first, then the player taking the following turn, and so on.
+I found it difficult to train the network effectively without this, even if the network was given the current player number.

 ## 3. Network architecture

-&emsp; The CatanNetwork is a 10 layer network consisting of a fully connected input layer, 4 residual blocks, and a fully connected output layer.
+&emsp; The CatanNetwork is a 10 layer network consisting of a fully connected input layer, 4 residual blocks (**CITE** He et al.), and a fully connected output layer.
 Specifically, the input layer linearly maps our 1782 input features to 500 neurons.
-Each residual block performs a 500 $ \times $ 500 linear transformation composed with a ReLU two times, adds the input (also known as a skip connection), then performs another ReLU.
+Each residual block performs a 500 $ \times $ 500 linear transformation and ReLU, another 500 $ \times $ 500 linear transformation and ReLU, adds the input (also known as a skip connection), then performs another ReLU.
 Finally, our output linearly maps our 500 new features to a single output value, which is supposed to correspond to what position the player is expected to finish.
+In total, the CatanNetwork has 2,896,001 parameters.

+&emsp; I tested a variety of architectures before settling on the CatanNetwork.
+I started with some simple models: single layer networks with 50, 100, or 1100 neurons.
+I found these models to be too unstable and to suffer from catastrophic forgetting.
+I also tried other naive configurations, such as 5 fully connected layers with 1000 neurons each.
+These all seemed to lack the quickness to converge and ability not to forget that the CatanNetwork possesed.
+I am interested in experimenting with deeper architectures with more parameters, as well.

 ## 4. Training procedure